List of It's Showtime cast members: Hashtags / HT

-The Hashtags is an all-male dance group that was introduced in November 2015.
-Former Pinoy Big Brother housemate Zeus Collins has served as the choreographer and de facto leader of the group since its inception.
+The Hashtags was an all-male dance group that was introduced in November 2015.
+Former Pinoy Big Brother housemate Zeus Collins served as the choreographer and de facto leader of the group from its inception until the group's disbandment.
 The following were the pioneering members of the Hashtags along with Collins: Pinoy Big Brother: 737 winner Jimboy Martin; former Pinoy Big Brother housemates Tom Doromal and Jameson Blake; Star Magic artists McCoy de Leon, Paulo Angeles, Jon Lucas, Ryle Santiago and Ronnie Alonte; and finalists of the show's Gandang Lalake segment Nikko Natividad and Luke Conde.
 It's Showtime opened an application process in November 2016 for new members of the Hashtags with males from 16 to 22 years old eligible to apply.
 Eight new members were introduced on Valentine's Day of 2017.